teknologi-umum/blob-js/README.md

 ### Connection String

-You would need to acquire a connection string from your storage provider of choise.
+You would need to acquire a connection string from your storage provider of choice.

 AWS (or any other S3-compatible storage): `s3://access_key:secret_key@bucket_name?forcePathStyle=true&customUserAgent=your_user_agent&more_config=more_value`